 Up Your Vitamin D Intake

 There are various options that can help you increase your vitamin D levels.
 Changing your diet to provide you with more vitamin D can be a good idea.
 Eat more fatty fish like tuna or salmon.
 You could also try fish liver oils and drink more milk.
-Sunlight is the main source of vitamin D. Visit Veranda Sun for a professionally controlled UV tanning session to give your body a hand in creating its own vitamin D. Our tanning beds produce UV light that is about 95% UVA and 5% UVB.
+Sunlight is the main source of vitamin D. Visit Veranda Sun for a professionally controlled UV tanning session to give your body a hand in creating its own vitamin D. Our sun beds produce UV light that is about 95% UVA and 5% UVB.

 Note that no supplementation should be substituted for proper medical treatment in case of depression.
 Consulting a doctor about how much vitamin D is right for you is the best course of action for regulating your intake and staying healthy, both physically and mentally.